thalissonfelipe/demo/README.md

 - **demo**: The namespace where the application and redis will be deployed.
 - **monitoring**: The namespace where monitoring services will be deployed.

-Creating the demo namespace:
+Create the demo namespace:

 ```sh
 kubectl create namespace demo
 ```

-Creating the monitoring namespace:
+Create the monitoring namespace:

 ```sh
 kubectl create namespace monitoring